SilentView/SilentView.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Ph.D. student at the HKU-MMLab, the University of Hong Kong, supervised by Prof. [Xihui Liu](https://xh-liu.github.io/).
+I am a Ph.D. student at [MMLab@HKU](https://mmlab.hk/), the University of Hong Kong, supervised by Prof. [Xihui Liu](https://xh-liu.github.io/).
 I received my B.Eng. degree at the Department of Automation, Tsinghua University.

 My current research focuses on Generative models and Multimodal AI for Computer Vision.
 More specifically, I am looking into the development of visual tokenizers for better modeling of visual signals for generative AI models.